lroberts77/CV3/README.md

 ## Hobbies

-- I play basketball regularly in a local league
+- I enjoy playing basketball and when I go on vacation, some basketball has to be involved!
+It is a real passion of mine and I love the team work and competitiveness, even when I lose it motivates me to learn and improve so we win next time.
 - Learning Romanian.
-Slowly but surely I am working my way through the ranks of Duolingo to improve my Romanian and be able to order food and drinks in Romania on my holidays.
+Slowly but surely I am working my way through the ranks of Duolingo to improve my Romanian.
+I want to be able to order food and drinks during my holidays.
+- I like to keep active, so during lockdown I rediscovered my love of mountain biking.
+The first time I got back on a bike after many years all the good memories I had of riding through beautiful bike trails with friends came flooding back.

 ## Contact